Traditional Plant-Based Cooking

 Ingredients

-• 230 grams self-raising flour sieved, or plain/all-purpose flour with an extra teaspoon of baking powder
+• 230 grams self-raising flour [sieved, or plain/all-purpose flour with an extra teaspoon of baking powder and a few pinches of salt]

-• 375 millilitres plant milk such as oat or soya
+• 375 millilitres plant-based milk [such as oat, soya or almond]

 To cook